LSE shares fall as results disappoint at takeover target LCH

 Phil Dobbin, analyst at Espirito Santo Investment Bank, said while the headline revenue figure - which was up 24 percent on a net basis - was OK, the underlying performance was less so.

-"EBITDA (earnings before interest, tax, depreciation and amortisation) fell on the year and that is what you take into the deal, which is disappointing," said Dobbin.
+"EBITDA (earnings before interest, tax, depreciation and amortization) fell on the year and that is what you take into the deal, which is disappointing," said Dobbin.

 Other London-based traders also pointed to LCH Clearnet's rising costs and shrinking EBITDA as cause for the fall in LSE stock, in addition to the exchange's strong advance into the results.